EBI-Metagenomics/notebooks/src/docs/analysis/version6/analysis.md

 Pipeline-specific change logs provide details about differences between patch releases.

+### Changes through pipeline versions

+#### Amplicon Analysis Pipeline

+##### Version 6.1 [April 2026]

+Version 6.1 improved completeness, reporting, and configurability.
+All ASVs are now published, including those without taxonomic assignments, so no detected sequence diversity is excluded.
+DADA2 reporting now includes selected truncation points and read counts from intermediate filtering stages, improving transparency and troubleshooting.
+MapSeq database selection and DADA2 execution are also more configurable, allowing the pipeline to support a wider range of datasets and analysis requirements.

+##### Version 6.2 [September 2026]

+Version 6.2 improved annotation support for ITS, LSU, and 5.8S-containing sequences.
+The ITS workflow now recognises and masks 5.8S regions, enabling the analysis of 5.8S+ITS datasets, while a bug preventing LSU annotation has been fixed.
+Reference databases now use a `target` field so that SSU and LSU databases are applied only to matching sequence types, reducing unnecessary searches; ITS databases continue to run across sequence types because ITS amplicons may contain adjacent ribosomal regions.

 ## Analysis pipeline pages

 The MGnify analysis service provides three pipelines, selected according to the type of sequence data being analysed.